OriginalSinger/role-reversal-resources/rrr.md

 # Role Reversal Resources

+**Suggestions?
+You can now use [this Google form](https://docs.google.com/forms/d/e/1FAIpQLSf81EkDKDYo_33TsGJeAnMNCu2SwSPwoIdsrGuEaj52a07Smg/viewform?usp=sf_link) to provide suggestions anonymously!**

 Note: the original gdoc was flagged.
 Here's a backup of the original gdoc: <https://drive.google.com/file/d/100nIw1mh5paYFdqukmkgiqvs8VATcSvW/view?usp=sharing>
 It's a zip file (mainly an attempt to avoid the flagging of google) of a pdf and a docx file of the original document.
 The docx file includes the comments, the pdf file does not.
 I'll update this paste just like I did with the original gdoc, but at some point I'd like to host this list at another site.
 I'll put the link here when I've done it.